Published by : Bipin BaloniPublished on: July 5, 2021

 Read MoreSukhasana (Easy Pose) – Steps, Breathing, Meditation

 Vajrasana quiets and coordinates between your body and mind.
 This position empowers the processing of blood circulation in the core area and gives strength.
-Those who find it more comfortable to sit in extended time period without any strain on any part of body may choose as a seating pose while doing the meditation.
+Those who find it more comfortable to sit for an extended period without any strain on any part of the body may choose this seating pose while doing the meditation.

 Practice: